dongmengxi/dongmengxi.github.io/_pages/publications.md

 author_profile: true
 ---

-I primarily work in the field of convex geometric analysis.
-I am particularly interested in the Minkowski-type problems for geometric measures obtained by "differentiating" geometric invariants.
-These problems generate Monge-Ampère equations on the unit sphere and can be tackled from a PDE point of view (e.g., geometric flow).
+I am interested in the existence and uniqueness of solutions to a variety of Monge-Ampère type equations that come from the study of convex bodies.
+Solutions to these PDEs (with minimal possible regularity) lead to the reconstruction of convex bodies when different types of geometric measures are prescribed.
+In convex geometry, they are known as Minkowski-type problems.

+The techniques I use include calculus of variation, geometric flow, method of continuity, and degree theory.

-I am also interested in isoperimetric inequalities (both affine and non-affine, geometric and functional).
+I am also interested in sharp isoperimetric inequalities (both affine and non-affine, geometric and functional).

 I am partially supported by a standard NSF grant: DMS-2002778 ($159,159.00, 06/2020---05/2023).